Dukes0O/tax-form-extractor/DOCUMENTATION - Tax Form Extractor.md

 - Created post-processing logic for exception codes and negative values
 - Successfully tested with different tax form formats
 - Achieved high accuracy in extracting and formatting GIFI values

+## Recent Milestones & Completed Work (2025-04-18)

+### Epic 1: Multi-Dictionary Workflows & Enhanced UI — **COMPLETED**
+- Refactored mapping logic to support multiple user-defined dictionaries (GIFI, T2 Schedule 1, T661, etc.).
+- Added a safe list for intentionally excluded GIFI codes, reducing false mapping warnings.
+- UI now dynamically loads available mapping dictionaries and allows users to select extraction workflows at runtime.
+- Model selection (e.g., OpenAI Vision, GPT-3.5-turbo) is configurable via the UI and `.env`.
+- Improved error handling and feedback: mapping warnings are clear, only genuinely unmapped codes are flagged, and logs are more descriptive.
+- File upload and page selection UI refined for better usability.
+- Admin UI panel lists installed dictionaries (import/remove management planned for future release).
+- Project is now version-controlled on GitHub, with secrets, test data, and binaries excluded per best practices.
+- Testing performed on all extraction and mapping workflows; all tests passed successfully.
+- Documentation and `.gitignore` updated to reflect new architecture and security standards.

+### Additional UI Improvements
+- Enhanced feedback for mapping process (warnings, results, and errors now clearly shown to users).
+- UI flow improved: upload → select pages/workflow/model → process → download CSV.
+- User can specify save location for output files.

+---

+**The first epic and core feature set are now complete.
+The project is stable, tested, and ready for further enhancements or deployment.**

 ## Testing Results